-When key\trddyn and/or key\trddyn CPP variables are defined, each trend of the dynamics and/or temperature and salinity time evolution equations is stored in three-dimensional arrays just after their computation (i.e. at the end of each $dyn \cdots .F90$ and/or $tra \cdots .F90$ routines).
-These trends are then used in trdmod.F90 (see TRD directory) every $nn\trd$ time-steps.
+Each trend of the dynamics and/or temperature and salinity time evolution equations can be send to trddyn.F90 and/or trdtra.F90 modules (see TRD directory) just after their computation (i.e. at the end of each $dyn\cdots .F90$ and/or $tra\cdots .F90$ routines).
+This capability is controlled by options offered in namtrd namelist.
+Note that the output are done with xIOS, and therefore the key\IOM is required.

-What is done depends on the CPP keys defined:
+What is done depends on the namtrd logical set to true: